AaltoVision/realant-rl/README.md

 | --min_obs_stack 	| 4 	| number of past observations to be stacked

 The PyBullet environment only supports the 'walk' task and does not support the latency or delay argments.

+### License

+This project is licensed under the terms of the MIT license.
+See LICENSE file for details.